 There’s a Doctor in the house…

-An idealistic young doctor goes for an interview at a hospital for criminals with mental health problems.
-He is offered the job only if he recognises a doctor in this group of incurable inpatients.
+An idealistic young doctor is offered a job only if he recognises the doctor in this group of mental health inpatients.

-I recently joined forces with Barry from Cinematic Catharsis for our Great Hammer-Amicus blogathon.
-I have fond memories of these Amicus anthologies of horror tales, or as Barry. my partner in Horror would say… a portmanteau.
-This due to his expertise in this genre, as opposed to my more random horror ones usually from the 70s and 80s with random big acting names.. see my reviews on The Hand (1981) with Michael Caine, Damien : Omen II (1978) – with William Holden and Lee Grant – and The Man Who Haunted Himself (1970) with Moore, Roger Moore.
+I have fond memories of these Amicus anthologies of horror tales.
+These along with those random horror ones usually from the 70s and 80s with random big acting names.
+Hence my reviews on The Hand (1981) with Michael Caine, Damien: Omen II (1978) – with William Holden and Lee Grant – and The Man Who Haunted Himself (1970) with Moore, Roger Moore.
 I rest my case.

 As climbing the stairs – cue dramatic spooky music – Martin passes eerie black and white prints, of “asylum” life and treatments over the 19th century.
 He’s met by the efficient orderly (Geoffrey Bayldon) who allows him in through that barred, locked door…

 We first meet Bonnie (Barbara Parkins) – singing to herself, and playing with her hair seemingly a tragic figure.
 As she gazes through the window, she tells her tale.
 And like Play School (1964-88) we go through the window and the story begins.

 Barbara tells that she had an affair with a married man Walter (Richard Todd).
 After they arrange to run away together, Walter says he’ll meet her when their plan is completed (immediately the wee hairs on your neck stand up).